Ticket Fines and Penalties in South Dakota

 - First Conviction: 30 days.

-- Second Conviction: 90 days, or until you turn 16, whichever is longer.
+- Second Conviction: 90 days, or until you turn 16 years old, whichever is longer.

-If your violation is a Class 1 misdemeanor or a felony, your license suspension lasts until you turn 16.
+If your violation is a Class 1 misdemeanor or a felony, your license suspension lasts until you turn 16 years old.

-You’ll receive a 30-day license suspension for each conviction of violating your license restrictions.
+You'll receive a license suspension for 30 days for each conviction of violating your license restrictions.

-Also, you can’t move on to your full operator’s license if you’ve gotten a traffic conviction within six months of applying.
+Also, you can't move on to your full operator's license if you've gotten a traffic conviction within 6 months of applying.